ippontech/blog-usa/posts/ethereum-development-tips.md

 One of the burden of Solidity is how to code a secure smart contract.
 Writing a contract that behaves as you expect is quit easy, however making sure it won’t later act strangely is hader.
 Solidity, is a constantly evolving language, but can still fall short of being a secure language for creating decentralized application.

 One of the tools provided by Solidity is for Error handling.
-You will probably want to have quite a few “Require” functions used throughout your code, as they will “Revert” (which means cancelling the execution of the transaction and revert back any gas used to the sender) when you need them to.
+You will probably want to have quite a few "Require” functions used throughout your code, as they will "Revert” (which means cancelling the execution of the transaction and revert back any gas used to the sender) when you need them to.
 They can be used to check users balance before transfers for instance.

 Now let’s go over a few problems or considerations you may encounter while coding in Solidity (well, that we have encountered or seen in solidity hacking challenges).
 A lot of them are really specific to the way blockchain works.